 1: Don’t hesitate to skip sessions, go to parties and labs

-This year many sessions were streamed live (Presidio & Mission sessions) and all sessions appeared afterwards online to watch later.
+This year many sessions were streamed live (Presidio & Mission sessions) and all sessions appeared afterward online to watch later.
 If there’s an opportunity to meet people at a party or take advantage of the labs, do it!
 I’ve skipped sessions on Thursday to visit the Github headquarter, met some great developers and watched presentations I couldn’t watch back easily!

 2: Do not forget your personal cards

 During the week you’ll visit many parties with many developers.
-You’ll probably speek to them and after a nice conversation, you want to stay in touch.
+You’ll probably speak to them and after a nice conversation, you want to stay in touch.
 Make sure to keep that connection and bring some business cards!
 I had two types, personal and business cards from the company I work for.
 I met people I liked because of personal projects, but even met people which were interesting for business purposes!

 3: Make sure to register for parties

-During WWDC many parties are organised.
+During WWDC many parties are organized.
 These are highly valuable and you should definitely visit many of them.
 Popular parties are sold out quickly, so prepare early and register for these popular events.
 If you’re reading this while you’re to late, don’t panic.
-As many parties are organised, there’s always a party to visit.
+As many parties are organized, there’s always a party to visit.
 Just try and see if you can get in.
 I’ve visited LinkedIn without a ticket last week!